 Commuter Meal Plan Terms & Conditions

-The Commuter Meal Plan offers two levels for students residing off campus to purchase.
-Level one offers $500 in funds; level two offers $1,000.
-Commuter Meal Plan members will receive a 10 percent discount at the all-you-care-to-eat facilities and a 10 percent discount on prepared items* at select campus dining locations.
+The Commuter Meal Plan offers three levels for students residing off campus to purchase: $250, $500, and $1000.
+Commuter Meal Plan members will receive a 10 percent discount at all-you-care-to-eat facilities and a 10 percent discount on prepared items* at select Campus Dining locations.

 *No discount is given on branded or packaged items, or at nationally branded restaurants and cafes.

 Purchasing the Commuter Meal Plan

 The Commuter Meal Plan is available to purchase online through the eLiving website, and the amount for the level purchased will be charged to the student’s bursar account.
 The Commuter Meal Plan can be purchased at the eLiving website and charged directly to your Bursar account.
 Only students who have at least one class scheduled are eligible to purchase the Commuter Meal Plan.
 Fall plans can be purchased until September 30; spring plans can be purchased until February 28.

 Once purchased, the Commuter Meal Plan cannot be adjusted to a higher/lower level or cancelled.

 Remaining funds at the end of the fall semester will carry over to spring semester for use.
 Any remaining funds at the end of spring semester are forfeited.
 If the account balance runs low, funds will automatically be pulled from the student’s LionCash+ (provided there are funds available in LionCash+) at the same discounted rate.